-- i. submits to the Board of Directors proposals to revise the Policy; - ii. defines and approves the operative process for establishing the criteria underlying the remuneration and incentive system, in compliance with the Policy; - iii. defines the Remuneration, including deferment and retention portions and periods and the cash financial instruments ratio, in line with the minimum limits set by the Policy, for: - a) Group and Bank Executives who do not report directly to the Chief Executive Officer; - b) all other Group Personnel whose Remuneration falls outside the remit of the Meeting and/or the Board of Directors. - iv. proposes to the Board of Directors the hiring, promotion, disciplinary sanctions, dismissal and any other measures against Senior Executives and Executives who report directly to the Chief Executive Officer, subject to the limitations provided for by supervisory provisions; - v. defines, for the Group's Subsidiaries, the remuneration systems that do not fall within the remit of the Bank's Board of Directors, taking into account the relevant local regulations; - vi. identifies the beneficiaries of the stock option plans and the number of stock options to be granted to those who are not Relevant Personnel of the Board of Directors in accordance with the provisions of the plans.
-It also carries out the administrative activities of the stock option plan delegated to it by the Board of Directors or pursuant to said plans;

-vii. reallocates options granted to Personnel other than the Relevant Personnel of the Board of Directors, which have become available to the Bank in accordance with the regulations of the stock option plans.
+- b) all other Group Personnel whose Remuneration falls outside the remit of the Meeting and/or the Board of Directors. - - iv. proposes to the Board of Directors the hiring, promotion, disciplinary sanctions, dismissal and any other measures against Senior Executives and Executives who report directly to the Chief Executive Officer, subject to the limitations provided for by supervisory provisions; - defines, for the Group's Subsidiaries, the remuneration systems that do not fall within the remit of the Bank's Board of Directors, taking into account the relevant local regulations; - vi. identifies the beneficiaries of the Short and Long Term Incentive Plans, including "equity" and "cash settled" Stock Option Plans, the number of instruments (including stock options, Phantom SOPs etc.) to be granted to those who are not Relevant Personnel of the BoD in accordance with the provisions of the said plans.
+It also carries out the administrative activities of the Plans delegated to it by the Board of Directors or pursuant to said plans; - vii. reallocates options granted to Personnel other than the Relevant Personnel of the BoD, which have become available to the Bank in accordance with the regulations of the stock option plans.